The Complex-Time Segal-Bargmann Transform: The Segal--Bargmann Transform

 \subsection{The $s\to\infty$ Limit}

 Throughout this section, we assume that the compact-type group $K$ is actually compact and we normalize the Haar measure $dk$ on $K$ to be a probability measure.
-Recall that $\nu_{t}\in C^{\infty}\left( K_{\mathbb{C}} ,(0,\infty)\right) $ is the $K$-averaged heat kernel measure as in Definition \ref{d.K-av.heat.kernel} which, by Lemma \ref{l.nu.t.indep.s.u}, also satisfies,
+Recall that $\nu_{t}\in C^{\infty}\left( K_{\mathbb{C}} ,(0,\infty)\right) $ is the $K$-averaged heat kernel measure, as in Definition \ref{d.K-av.heat.kernel}.